apc-llc/nvcc-llvm-ir/README.md

 Some of passes mnemonics do not exist in standard LLVM 3.0, meaning they are likely NVIDIA's proprietary extensions.
 Thus, GPU code generation could not be fully reproduced by opensource NVPTX backend.
 On the other hand, if libNVVM backend is used, then input LLVM IR is translated directly into PTX code, without possibility to review and modify the optimized IR before PTX generation.

-In order to remove this limiations, we have created a special dynamic library.
+In order to remove this limitations, we have created a special dynamic library.
 Being attached to NVIDIA CUDA compiler, this library exposes unoptimized and optimized LLVM IR code to the user and allows its on-the-fly modification.
-As result, domain-specific compiler developer receives flexibility e.g. to retarget CUDA-generated LLVM IR to different architectures, or to make additional modifications to IR after NVIDIA's optimization set.
+As result, domain-specific compiler developer receives flexibility e.g. to re-target CUDA-generated LLVM IR to different architectures, or to make additional modifications to IR after executing NVIDIA's optimizations.
 Below we explain the technical details of how unoptimized and optimized LLVM IR versions have been retrieved from CUDA compiler by our dynamic library.

 ## NVIDIA CUDA compiler overview